Jacobian conjecture: Results

 The strong real Jacobian conjecture was that a real polynomial map with a nowhere vanishing Jacobian determinant has a smooth global inverse.
 That is equivalent to asking whether such a map is topologically a proper map, in which case it is a covering map of a simply connected manifold, hence invertible.
 Sergey Pinchuk constructed two variable counterexamples of total degree 35 and higher.

-It is well-known that the Dixmier conjecture implies the Jacobian conjecture.
+It is well known that the Dixmier conjecture, that every endomorphism of a Weyl algebra is an automorphism, implies the Jacobian conjecture.
 Conversely, it is shown by Yoshifumi Tsuchimoto and independently by Alexei Belov-Kanel and Maxim Kontsevich that the Jacobian conjecture for 2N variables implies the Dixmier conjecture in N dimensions.
-A self-contained and purely algebraic proof of the last implication is also given by Kossivi Adjamagbo and Arno van den Essen who also proved in the same paper that these two conjectures are equivalent to the Poisson conjecture.
+A self-contained and purely algebraic proof of the last implication is also given by Kossivi Adjamagbo and Arno van den Essen who also proved in the same paper that these two conjectures are equivalent to the Poisson conjecture, that every endomorphism of the Nth complex Poisson algebra is an automorphism.